micolous/grpc-asgi-django-demo/docs/demo.md

 - Django is configured to use a local SQLite3 database in a local Docker Compose volume, rather than an external database server.

+- The `AsgiService` implementation waits for the ASGI application to finish before returning the HTTP response to the client.

+  This could be moved to a background task, but needs some mechanism to ensure these tasks complete in a reasonable time period.

 - Some parts of the build process are not pretty, by virtue of trying to keep the entire build process managed in Python.